 Accreditation.
 The Division of Allied Health Sciences shares with the other schools of the University the accreditation accorded Indiana University as a member of the North Central Association of Colleges and Schools.

-The programs in Cytotechnology, Medical Record Administration, Medical Technology, Occupational Therapy, Physical Therapy, Radiologic Technology, and Respiratory Therapy are, in addition, fully approved by the Council on Medical Education of the American Medical Association in collaboration with the appropriate professional organizations.
+The programs in Cytotechnology, Medical Record Administration, Medical Technology, Occupational Therapy, Physical Therapy, Radiologic Technology, and Respiratory Therapy are, in addition, fully approved by the Committee on Allied Health Education and Accreditation in collaboration with the appropriate professional organizations.